 Accordingly, government agencies at the state and federal level have set tight standards for the quality of water pumped from sites during dewatering efforts.
 Contractors who run afoul of those regulations can find themselves in the midst of costly project delays and fines.

 There are cost-effective ways of accomplishing an environmentally responsible dewatering process.
 Dewatering bags are a common option.
 These effectively trap silt and sediment while allowing water to escape through the bag’s geotextile material.
 You simply pump the sediment-borne water into ports located on the bags.
 As the water passes through the bag’s fabric over time, simply pump it full repeatedly until there’s nothing left in the bag but the sediment.
 At that point the dewatering bag can be cut open for the safe disposal of the remaining sediment.
 Read about Dewatering Bag Specifications or view other Dewatering Filter Bags.

 GEI Works carries the dewatering bag in its Taurus line of dewatering products.

 Dewatering Tubes and Socks

 Some dewatering best-management practices call for a substantially larger option to accommodate greater quantities of water.
 For example, the quantities found in agricultural ponds, paper mills, lagoons, and aquaculture sites.
 Geotextile Dewatering Tubes have much larger dimensions than the dewatering bags and are made of stronger fabric to meet the demands of the increased volume.
 They require little equipment for installation and can filter the water 24 hours a day with minimal supervision.
 These factors make them highly economical.

 A dewatering sock is another way of filtering sediment-borne water as it leaves the work site.
-The Taurus Dewatering Filter Sock is available in three diameters to fit whatever pipe is in use: 8-inch, 12-inch and 16-inch.
+The Taurus Dewatering Filter Sock is available in three diameters to fit whatever pipe is in use: 8", 12", and 16".
 As water passes through the sock, sediment and debris stay behind to help keep these materials from entering the drain.